IshitaTakeshi/PartsBasedDetector.jl/README.md

 $make
 ```

-## Detecting
-To run the detector, please consult the Mainpage of the docs, or
-src/demo.cpp.
-Both contain examples of how the detector can be
-initialised and run

 ## Learning
 The learning code is currently only in Octave/Matlab.
 This is because
 the detector supports a number of learning schema, and porting all of